 Together with its ears and tail, your dog’s paws are the body parts that are most prone to frostbite.
 So-called “booties” (shoes for dogs) are recommended to protect the paws, especially for those breeds that aren’t naturally “winter-proofed”.
 It’s important that the shoes are the right size.
 They must fit comfortably and allow for proper thermoregulation.

 With all dog breeds, it’s essential to keep the paw pads smooth.
-Creams that are rich in oils (such as Vaseline) are a great way to avoid painful cracking.
+Creams that are rich in oils are a great way to avoid painful cracking.
 The fur between the toes and paw pads must be kept short – this prevents painful clumps of ice from forming.

 Wash your dog’s paws thoroughly after each walk.
 This will stop your dog licking salt and sand off its paws, which could upset its stomach.